awsdocs/aws-cloud9-user-guide/doc_source/credentials.md

    In the preceding command, replace `us-east-2` with the AWS Region ID for the instance and `my-environment` with the name of the environment\.

 1. Back in the environment, use the AWS CLI to run the `aws configure` command or the aws\-shell to run the `configure` command\.
 Do not specify any values for **AWS Access Key ID** or **AWS Secret Access Key** \(press `Enter` after each of these prompts\)\.
-For **Default region name**, specify the AWS Region closest to you or the region where your AWS resources are located\.
+For **Default region name**, specify the AWS Region closest to you or the Region where your AWS resources are located\.
 For example, `us-east-2` for the US East \(Ohio\) Region\.
-For a list of regions, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) in the *Amazon Web Services General Reference*\.
+For a list of Regions, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) in the *Amazon Web Services General Reference*\.
 Optionally, specify a value for **Default output format** \(for example, `json`\)\.

 You can now start calling AWS services from your environment\.
 To use the AWS CLI, the aws\-shell, or both to call AWS services, see the [AWS CLI and aws\-shell Sample](sample-aws-cli.md)\.
 To call AWS services from your code, see our other [tutorials and samples](tutorials.md)\.

 ## Create and store permanent access credentials in an Environment<a name="credentials-permanent-create"></a>

 **Note**
-If you are using an AWS Cloud9 EC2 development environment, we recommend you use AWS managed temporary credentials instead of AWS permanent access credentials\.
+If you're using an AWS Cloud9 EC2 development environment, we recommend that you use AWS managed temporary credentials instead of AWS permanent access credentials\.
 To work with AWS managed temporary credentials, see [AWS managed temporary credentials](how-cloud9-with-iam.md#auth-and-access-control-temporary-managed-credentials)\.

 In this section, you use AWS Identity and Access Management \(IAM\) to generate a set of permanent credentials that the AWS CLI, the aws\-shell, or your code can use when calling AWS services\.
 This set includes an AWS access key ID and an AWS secret access key, which are unique to your user in your AWS account\.
 If you already have an AWS access key ID and an AWS secret access key, note those credentials, and then skip ahead to [Store Permanent Access Credentials in an Environment](#credentials-permanent-create-store)\.